top of page

 RONAN RICHARD / Historian

-Program Chair, Université Rennes 2 – TEMPORA.
+Program Chair, Université Rennes 2 – TEMPORA

 REMEMBERING SPACES OF INTERNMENT